 East End Stories

 Do you live in Tower Hamlets, and are interested in history, film or photography?
-We are looking for participants to explore local histories, learn new skills, and make short films inspired by archive collections.
+We are working with local people to explore community histories, learn new skills, and make short films inspired by archives.

 Four Corners Film Workshop

 As we celebrate Four Corners' 50th anniversary, this project looks at its early history of radical, social filmmaking practice in the 1970s and 80s.
-This will include a focus on films Nighthawks, Bred and Born, A Kind of English, and young people's workshop films such as Don't Think So and Is That It?
+We are working in collaboration with Dr Hollie Price, Lecturer in Film and Television Studies at the University of Keele through the Arts and Humanities Research Council.

 Workers Newsreel Project